-Unlike the one-day New Year celebration we have in the west, China celebrates the holiday over several weeks.
-Chinese businesses and factories typically close down at least a week before New Year’s Day so workers have enough time to travel back home to visit their families.
-Chinese offices and factories remain closed for about 3 weeks, and sometimes longer, as they wait for their workers to return.
-It is also common for many workers not to return to their factory job after the holiday.
+Unlike the one-day celebrations found in western countries, China celebrates the New Year over several weeks.
+Businesses and factories in China usually close down at least a week before New Year’s Day, giving their employees plenty of time to travel and visit their families.
+Most of these factories and offices will remain closed for at least 3 weeks, waiting for their workers to return.

-Lastly, most factories are reluctant to start new projects in the weeks leading up to Chinese New Year.
-If you plan to start a new manufacturing project in December or January, you might have a hard time finding a factory to work with you.
+Because of the significance and length of the holiday, many factories are reluctant to start new projects in the weeks leading up to the Chinese New Year.
+If you’re planning on starting a new manufacturing project in December or January, you may want to reconsider.